 PermitsRestricted Area Permit for Manaslu, Manaslu Conservation Area Project (MCAP) permit, & Annapurna Conservation Area Project (ACAP) Permit

-• Trek through remote villages and encounter Buddhist culture in the Manaslu region of Nepal
+• Trek through isolated villages and immerse yourself in the unique Buddhist culture of the Manaslu region.

-• See glaciers and ice fall up close along the Budhi Gandaki River valley
+• Get up close to glaciers and ice falls while walking along the Budhi Gandaki River valley.

-• Visit ancient monasteries like Samdo and Sama Gompa
+• Visit historic monasteries like Samdo and Sama Gompa, experiencing the region’s spiritual heritage.

-• Spot exotic Himalayan wildlife like blue sheep, pikas, and over 300 species of birds
+• Spot rare Himalayan wildlife, such as blue sheep, pikas, and over 300 species of birds.

-• Experience the rich culture and hospitality of the Gurung people in local teahouses
+• Experience the warm hospitality and rich culture of the Gurung people in local teahouses.

 5. Langtang Valley Trek